scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### PCB Extensions {#pcb-ext}

-PCBs AS entries may carry a number of optional extensions, encoding information traveling across ASes.
+AS entries in PCBs may carry a number of optional extensions that accumulate information while traveling across ASes.
 Extensions can be:

 - Unsigned extensions `PathSegmentUnsignedExtensions`.
 They are part of the AS entry component (the `ASEntry` message, see also [](#as-entry)).
 - Signed extensions `PathSegmentExtensions`.
 They are part of the signed body component of an AS entry (the `ASEntrySignedBody` message, see also [](#ase-sign)).